lizmat/raku-all-modules/github/darrenf/p6-test-declare/README.md

 CAVEAT
 ------

 The author is a novice at Perl 6.
-Please be nice if you've stumbled across this and have opinions.
+Please be nice if you've stumbled across this and have opinions to express.
+Furthermore I somehow failed to notice the pre-existence of a Perl 5 `Test::Declare`, to which this code is **no relation**.
+Apologies for any confusion; I renamed late in the day, being fed up with the length of my first choice of `Test::Declarative`.

 SYNOPSIS
 ========